MrEnder0/PhantomChat/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/MrEnder0/PhantomChat)

 # Warning
-This has many unsafe things about it, I have tried fixing them but became very uninspired because every way I tried did not fully stop it or even work so I dont recommend actually using this.
+This has many security issues, I have tried fixing them but became very uninspired because every way I tried did not fully stop it or even work so I dont recommend actually using this, unless you are using it on localhost.

 # Features
  * Account system